-Application Deadline: May 1 for the fall semester and summer sessions; December 17 for the spring semester - In order for the admissions office to process the applications for dual enrollment, students must apply by these priority dates.
+Priority Application Deadline: May 1 for the summer sessions, July 1 for the fall semester, and December 10 for the spring semester - In order for the admissions office to process the applications for dual enrollment, students must apply by these priority dates.
 If the student does not apply for admission before each deadline, the student may not be able to enroll in the class at the time needed to be dual enrolled.